urduhack/urduhack/CONTRIBUTING.md

 -   Clone the urduhack github repo via `git clone https://github.com/urduhack/urduhack.git` or you can clone it in Pycharm or any other IDE.
 -   Create a branch and remember your branch name must reflect the purpose.
--   Make the changes
+-   Make changes
--   Write the test cases
+-   Write test cases
 -   Run it locally by installing using `pip install -e .` to check if the changes are working
--   Test if the test case is passed with `pytest`
+-   Check if the test case is passed with `pytest`
 -   Push the changes to urduhack and create a pull request from your branch.

 ## Add or Improve Machine Learning Models